How to use the ODM

 Quick Start

-Below you will find the mandatory fields for the Measure report and Measure set report templates.
+Below you will find the mandatory fields for the Measure report table and Measure set report table templates.
 You will also find definitions of these fields and examples of entries of data.
 A more detailed description of some of the key concepts can be found in the following section, Detailed description.

-Measure report template
+Measure report table template

 - Mandatory fields

-Report ID: Unique identifier for theMeasure reporttemplate.
-Each value represents a measure.Sample ID: Identifier for the sample that is associated with each measure.Site ID: Identifier for the location where a sample was taken.Analysis Date End: Date the measure was completed.Measure: A measurement or observation of any substance including a biological, physical or chemical substances.Value: Value of the measure.Unit: Units of a value.Aggregation: Statistical measure that the measure represents (for example “mean”).Specimen: Substance or thing upon which the observation was made.
+Measure report ID: Unique identifier for theMeasure report tabletemplate.
+Each value represents a measure.Sample ID: Identifier for the sample that is associated with each measure.Site ID: Identifier for the location where a sample was taken.Analysis Date End: Date the measure was completed.Specimen: Substance or thing upon which the observation was made.
 Specimens includePopulation,Sample, andSite.
-This field is only mandatory if there is more than one specimen type that is collected in the dataset.
+This field is only mandatory if there is more than one specimen type that is collected in the dataset.Fraction analyzed: the fraction or portion of the wastewater that was analyzed (for example “liquid”, “solid”, “mixed”).Measure: A measurement or observation of any substance including a biological, physical or chemical substances.Value: Value of the measure.Unit: Units of a value.Aggregation: Statistical measure that the measure represents (for example “mean”, “single”).

 Measure Sets Template